-If you’re looking to boost your calorie burn then hitting some hills during some of your runs could be the answer.
+If you’re looking to boost your calorie burn then hitting some hills (or running up some stairs) during some of your runs could be the answer.
 Running uphill increases your heart rate and therefore energy expenditure without the additional impact and stress that is placed through your legs when running faster on the flat.

 It may seem an ‘old-school’ approach but wearing additional clothing during your runs could help you to torch more calories.
 Energy expenditure is closely linked to heart rate.
 Therefore by wearing more clothes than you need your body will need to work harder to regulate temperature, thus increasing your heart rate and therefore calorie burn.